awkena/qrlabelr/README.md

   install.packages("devtools")
 ```

-Then run the following code:
+Then run the following code to install the package alongside its vignette:

 ``` r
   devtools::install_github("awkena/qrlabelr", build_vignettes = TRUE)